 Thank you very much, Mr Deputy Speaker.

 When our Select Committee looked into this issue, many small businesses insisted on giving evidence in private, so worried were they about retaliation from the big businesses that they supplied.
 Larger businesses, including Morrisons, Aldi and WH Smith, are not signatories to the prompt payment code, while Boots pays suppliers at a discount for the privilege of their being paid on time.
-The power imbalance is so great now between bigger and smaller businesses.
+The power imbalance is so great now between bigger and smaller businesses that.
 I urge the Government and the Minister to look again, make the prompt payment code mandatory and bring down the period to a benchmark of 30 days.

 I thank the hon.
 Lady and highlight again the significant work that her Committee has done on this issue, including with our Department.
 She is absolutely right to highlight the power imbalance, which is why many small businesses feel that they are unable to speak out.
 That is why we are seeking views in our consultation on powers for the small business commissioner.
-We will seek to enable the Small Business Minister to make a referral to the small business commissioner; to give the commissioner investigatory powers similar to those of the Groceries Code Adjudicator; and to empower him to carry out an investigation without the small business involved having had to have reported the issue.
+We will seek to enable the Small Business Minister to make a referral to the small business commissioner; to give the commissioner investigatory powers similar to those of the Groceries Code Adjudicator; and to empower him to carry out an investigation without the small business involved having had to report the issue.
 There is a suggestion that the process could be anonymised.

 The hon.
 Lady raises an important point, and I am very much aware of it.
 It will be very much part of my drafting, with the team, in regard to the consultation.